vortepk/2ch-thread-finder/README.md

-# 2ch-threads-finder
+# 2ch thread finder
-Simple script using CasperJS to find a necessary thread on 2ch.hk imageboard and get a link.
+Simple script to practice web scraping skills.
+Using CasperJS to parse pages.
+Made just for fun.
+Work in progress.
+## What's left?
+1. More precise threads searcher instead of simple IndexOf() method.
+2. Reply to a thread.
+Avoiding CAPTCHA.